PeachyDB-Inc/PeachyDB/README.md

 - Counters
 - Json input/output
 - Any java related features: user-defined-functions, user-defined-aggregates, triggers.
-- Backup/Restore is not yet implemented.
+- Backup/Restore.
-- Any data encryption features are not available.
+- Any data encryption features.

 ## 2. Only C++ client available
 Client Driver <a href="https://github.com/akseg73/PeachyDB/tree/main/examples" title="Documentation"> Examples</a> provide a detailed explanation of how to drive load to servers.
 Some noteworthy points are as below: